abstractqqq/polars_ds_extension/README.md

 # Credits

-1. Rust Snowball Stemmer is taken from Tsoding's Seroost project (MIT).
-See [here](https://github.com/tsoding/seroost)
-2. Some statistics functions are taken from Statrs (MIT) and internalized.
+1. Some statistics functions are taken from Statrs (MIT) and internalized.
 See [here](https://github.com/statrs-dev/statrs/tree/master)
-3. Linear algebra routines are powered mostly by [faer](https://crates.io/crates/faer)
+2. Linear algebra routines are powered mostly by [faer](https://crates.io/crates/faer)
-4. String similarity metrics are soooo fast because of [RapidFuzz](https://github.com/maxbachmann/rapidfuzz-rs)
+3. String similarity metrics are soooo fast because of [RapidFuzz](https://github.com/maxbachmann/rapidfuzz-rs)

 # Other related Projects

-1. Take a look at our friendly neighbor [functime](https://github.com/TracecatHQ/functime)
+1. For fast parsing of csv.gz files, which integrates well with the Polars project, see [GZeus](https://github.com/abstractqqq/gzeus).